HTTP5214-Winter2023/starter/standup-logs/Standup-Logs-BassilYounes.md

 Here's a list of stuff that's blocking me from moving ahead with my work:

 - nothing so far just waiting for our next meeting to move forward

+## Feb 8th
+Last time we figured out stuff

+today ellis was scrum master and we made a kanban bored and decided what to do next

+things blocking me are
+- not knowing my specific role to move forward on